 - Special Immigrants may file if they are eligible under one of the various groups like religious workers or special immigrant juveniles.

+Certain highly-skilled individuals may also self petition for employment-based visas.
 Generally, self-petitioners do not need a financial sponsor.
 Refer to the USCIS instructions for specific guidance.

 Examples of Visa Sponsorship